 The security for public events has changed drastically over the last 10 years putting an increased premium on the role of Security and security planning for an event.

-In years gone by, security guards were largely hired to check tickets at the gate and walk the perimeter, but a security presence all over the event is now key to ensuring the event is a safe and fun experience for everyone.
+In years gone by, public event security was largely hired to check tickets at the gate and walk the perimeter, but a security presence all over the event is now key to ensuring the event is a safe and fun experience for everyone.

 As events have become increasingly regulated and health and safety has become a critical factor at any event, security planning has become a corner stone of any public event.
 From your small free to enter community event in the local park, street parades or large music and entertainment events, the security planning process remains the same.
 Gone are the days that you would just calculate 1 guard per 100 visitors or just cover the emergency gates.
 Today’s planning is very thorough.